-Prerequisite: PSYCH 001 | Advisory: ENGLISH 028 or E.S.L.
-008 Lecture: 3 hrs
+Prerequisite: PSYCH 001 | Advisory: ENGLISH 028

 Individual psychological development from conception to death, including physical, cognitive and psychosocial aspects.
 Major theories and research methodologies are introduced.
 Family, peer, education and social influences on intelligence, gender, personality and relationships are explored.
 Practical applications are emphasized.
 Special emphasis is given to social and cultural influences.